kcwiakala/jsmock/README.md

 let fooMock = new Mock(foo);
 ```
 Now *fooMock* is a mock object wrapping *foo*.
 All functions of original object
-have been replaced and any call to *foo.bar* will cause an expection to be thrown.
+have been replaced and any call to *foo.bar* will cause an expectation to be thrown.

 ```javascript
 expect(foo.bar.bind(foo)).to.throw(Error);